Best Start Foods

 Social Security Scotland - Best Start Grant and Best Start Foods

 Tel: 0800 182 2222

 The application process for Best Start Foods is the same as for the Best Start Grant.

-The Best Start Grant is a package of three payments which low income families may qualify for at different points in their children's lives:
+The Best Start Grant is a package of 3 payments which low income families might qualify for at different points in their children's lives:

-- the Pregnancy and Baby Payment - when someone is pregnant or has a baby aged up to 6 months (this can be extended to one year in some circumstances
+- the Pregnancy and Baby Payment - for someone who is over 24 weeks pregnant or has a baby aged up to 6 months

-- the School Age Payment - when the child is school starting age.
+- the School Age Payment - for someone with a child who is school-starting age.

 You only need to apply once for the Best Start Grant and for the Best Start Foods.
-The one application is used for both benefits.
+The 1 application is used for both benefits.